 What we, from our own experience suggest is getting extra fine pins (dressmaking pins).
 They are longer than standard ones, thinner and sharper.
 This is all because of holes.
 As we said, holes are easily visible.
 If you use a big pin, you’ll get a big hole.
 And no pressing!
 Be careful.
 You can pin in the seam allowance.
 But that, try to avoid pinning.

 As satin snags and frays easily, be extra precocious.
 Every, even the smallest bump, can ruin your fabric.
 To prevent this from happening, check your working and sewing area twice, to be sure.
 It has to be smooth and flat.
 Even if your hands are rough there can be a problem.
 In this case, put on thin gloves.

 To store your satin properly you’ll need a cardboard tube or bolt.
 Take the material you won’t be using for a while and roll it around the tube.
 This way you’ll avoid wrinkles that are very hard to set right.
 One more reason for not to fold your satin!

 If you have already decided to work with satin you’ll need to devote some time to it.
 What is extremely important is that you need not only to be careful but also patient with this fabric.

 It moves a lot, it’s slippery and you’ll need time to work on satin projects.
 But trust me, once you finish your satin shirt or a dress you’ll be absolutely thrilled, full of self-confidence with enormous energy to continue creating.

 To work with satin you need to be passionate and calm.
 Everything takes time.
-The same is with a satin fabric.
+The same is with satin fabric.
 It’s not alive but it’s like a puppy, touchy and sensitive.
 If you treat it with patience and love, your love will be returned twice as big.
-I mean, what girl won’t be amazed with a perfect satin dress she made herself?
+I mean, what girl won’t be amazed by a perfect satin dress she made herself?